forward-distribution/bridget/docs/integration.md

 Essentially, anywhere in the app where you have a link (e.g. `<a href='http://...'> link </a>` tag)  `bridget` will hijack the `onclick` (`ontap` | `onpress`) event of this element and do something else instead, provided the correct data properties have been set or are present on the web page.

-If such data (metadata) is not available, nothing will happen, i.e. the event will continue its normal flow.

-How it works internally
-- All  navigation events originate from anchor (`<a>`) tags.
-- If the anchor tag contains an internal URL, then native navigation happens.
-- If the anchor tag contains an external URL, then the external in-app browser is opened.

-This happens by default, and you don't need to setup or configure anything in your codebase.
+This happens by default when `bridget` is included in your website, and you don't need to setup or configure anything in your codebase.

 ### Exposed API

- If you want to manually trigger the navigation events (native navigation, in-app browser), then you can use the exposed internal API from `bridget`:
+ If you want to manually trigger the navigation events, however, then you can use the exposed API from `bridget`:

 ---